sof-agudelo/WHSTechNotes/journal.md

 If these regulations were implemented at my school, I think it would be difficult to adjust at first, since we are so used to keeping our cell phones close at hand.
 If I couldn't use it even during recess or lunch, I would feel frustrated.
 However, if the rules were clear and allowed restricted use at appropriate times, I could accept it.
 I think a middle ground would be more appropriate: limit use during lessons, but allow it during breaks or when it is required for significant reasons.

+# April 14, 2025
+Benefits of Cell Phone and Social Media Bans
+The recent legislation in Florida banning student cell phone use during the school day and restricting access to social media on school networks can be seen as beneficial to students.
+These measures aim to reduce distractions that often hinder learning, allowing students to focus more on their studies and engage with their teachers and peers.
+Furthermore, by limiting access to social media, schools may help mitigate instances of cyberbullying, creating a safer and more supportive environment for all students.
+With fewer distractions, students are likely to perform better academically and develop stronger interpersonal skills, as they are encouraged to interact face-to-face rather than through screens.

+Concerns and Personal Response
+However, there are valid concerns regarding the implications of such bans on student autonomy and emergency communication.
+In situations where students may need to contact their parents or guardians, having access to their cell phones can be crucial for their safety.
+If implemented in my school, I would advocate for a balanced approach that allows for responsible cell phone use while still maintaining a focus on learning.
+For instance, designated times for cell phone use could be established, enabling students to communicate when necessary without compromising their educational experience.
+Ultimately, it is essential to find a middle ground that promotes both safety and academic success.

+# April 22, 2025

+Dear Ms. Johnson,

+I hope this message finds you well.
+I am writing to express my heartfelt appreciation for the incredible impact you have had on my academic journey.
+Your unwavering support and dedication to your students have not gone unnoticed, and I wanted to take a moment to acknowledge the positive influence you have on our school community.

+Your ability to create an engaging and inclusive classroom environment has made a significant difference in my learning experience.
+I particularly appreciate the way you take the time to provide personalized feedback on our assignments, which has helped me improve my writing skills tremendously.
+Additionally, your encouragement during our class discussions has inspired me to share my thoughts more confidently and has fostered a sense of camaraderie among my peers.

+Thank you for being such a dedicated educator and for always believing in your students.
+Your passion for teaching and commitment to our success truly make a difference in our lives.

+Best regards,
+Sofia Agudelo Luna
+10 grade